A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Relevant Background

 \section{Relevant Background}

-In this section we review major components of continuous time Bayesian network (CTBN) \cite{nodelman_continuous_2002, nodelman2002learning}.
-CTBN represents finite-state, continuous-time processes over a factored state, which explicitly represents the temporal dynamics and allows to extract the probability distribution over time when a specific event occurs.
+In this section we review major components of {a} CTBN \cite{nodelman_continuous_2002, nodelman2002learning}. {A} CTBN represents finite-state, continuous-time processes over a factored state, which explicitly represents the temporal dynamics and allows to extract the probability distribution overtime when a specific event occurs.